RayyanShariff/NonPreemptiveThreadSafeOS/README.md

 - **No Additional Libraries**: Only use classes from Java SE17 and those specified in the coursework instructions.
 - **Timely Execution**: Ensure that the implementation is efficient and that tests run within defined time limits.

-### GitLab Repository

-- **Incremental Development**: Commit changes regularly to your GitLab repository, with meaningful commit messages that demonstrate incremental development.
-- **Repository Naming**: Your repository should be named `f29oc-2023-24-cw1` and must be hosted under the correct namespace in GitLab.

-### Submission

-- **`OS.java` File**: Submit the `OS.java` file to Canvas.
-- **Repository Zip**: Download a zip of your GitLab repository and submit it to Canvas.
-- **GitLab History**: Ensure your commit history is complete and demonstrates your development process.

 ## Marking Breakdown

 Marks will be awarded based on the correctness and thread-safety of your implementation, as demonstrated by running the provided tests.
 Each test will be run multiple times to ensure consistency.